Skip to content

 Administrative Director

 Mary Nevin joined CCNS as a parent in 2018 and has served as the Administrative Director since 2022.
 Before becoming a Director, Mary Nevin worked in a variety of roles at CCNS, including classroom assistant and president of the board.
 She holds a MBA from Georgia State University and worked in advertising prior to joining CCNS.
 Additionally, she received a Bachelor of Arts degree in Peace & Conflict Studies from Guilford College, where she first fell in love with cooperatives.
-Mary Nevin serves on the RTM as well as on the boards of the Rowayton Parents Exchange and Tokeneke PTO.
-Mary Nevin and her family enjoy traveling, nature walks, gardening and being outside as much as possible!
-Both of her children are recent CCNS alums.
+Mary Nevin serves on the RTM Education Committee in Darien, CDSP and is Vice Chair of the Tokeneke PTO.
+Mary Nevin and her family enjoy traveling, skiing, sailing, gardening and being outside as much as possible!
+Both of her children are CCNS graduates and remain curious lifelong learners thanks to their time at the school!

 Dana Gorman